BioNCphilic/bioncphilic.github.io/index.md

 ### Interactive Map of Veery Migration
 <embed type="text/html" src="img/migration.html" width="600" height="600">

 The Veery or <i>Catharus fuscescens</i>, is part of the Turdidae family.
-While it is not found in the southeastern US, it may be able to anticipate hurricanes in the Atlantic according to a study by Christopher Heckscher.
-Unfortunately, Atlantic hurricanes tend to coincide with Veery migration and has a negative impact on their breeding season.
-This is not the only species impacted by changes in climate.
+It is found in the southeastern US during migration and it may be able to anticipate hurricanes in the Atlantic according to a study by Christopher Heckscher.
+Unfortunately, Atlantic hurricanes tend to coincide with Veery migration and have a negative impact on their breeding season.
+This is an example of species that is studied in phenology - the impact of a changing climate on the cyclical pattern of an organisms life history.

 ## Sources: